domnikl/statsd-php/README.md

 $statsd->set('userId', 1234);
 ```

-## disabling sending of metrics
+### disabling sending of metrics

-To disable sending any metrics, you can use the `Domnikl\Statsd\Connection\Blackhole` connection class instead of the default socket abstraction.
+To disable sending any metrics to the statsd server, you can use the `Domnikl\Statsd\Connection\Blackhole` connection class instead of the default socket abstraction.
 This may be incredibly useful for feature flags.

-## Author
+## Authors

 Original author: Dominik Liebler <liebler.dominik@gmail.com>
+Several other [contributors](https://github.com/domnikl/statsd-php/graphs/contributors) - Thank you!

 ## License